-In June 2016, FASB issued ASU No. 2016-13, "Financial Instruments- Credit Losses (Topic 326)", which requires companies to measure credit losses on financial instruments measured at amortized cost applying an "expected credit loss" model based upon past events, current conditions and reasonable and supportable forecasts that affect collectability.
+- (a) Initial adoption of new accounting standards: - (i) In June 2016, FASB issued ASU No. 2016-13, "Financial Instruments- Credit Losses (Topic 326)", which requires companies to measure credit losses on financial instruments measured at amortized cost by applying an "expected credit loss" model based upon past events, current conditions and reasonable and supportable forecasts that affect collectability.
 Previously, companies applied an "incurred loss" methodology for recognizing credit losses.
 This standard is effective for fiscal years beginning after December 15, 2019.
-The Company is in the process of evaluating the impact of this standard on its balance sheet, results of operations and cash flows.
+The adoption of this standard did not have a material impact on the Company.